 DIY Cellulite-fighting coffee scrub

-We firmly believe that any and every body is a bikini body, but as swimsuit season approaches some of us may like to show our legs a little TLC.
-A reported 93% of women are affected by cellulite and it most commonly affects the areas where we tend to store of fat reserves including upper legs, arms and buttocks.
-While, it is important to recognise that this is not cause for any clinical concern, if the skin puckering condition is getting you down there are steps we can take to reduce it’s appearance.
+A reported 93% of women are affected by cellulite.
+It most commonly affects the areas where we tend to store our fat reserves including upper legs, arms and buttocks.
+While it’s important to recognise that this isn’t cause for any clinical concern, if the skin puckering condition is getting you down there are steps we can take to reduce its appearance.